aragon/developer-portal/docs/core/01-how-it-works/01-the-core-contracts/01-the-dao-contract.md

 ---
-title: The DAO
+title: The DAO Contract
 ---

-# The DAO Contract: The Identity and Basis of your Organization
+## The Identity and Basis of your Organization

 In this section, you will learn about the core functionality of every aragonOS DAO.

 The `DAO` contract is the identity and basis of your organization.
 It is the address carrying the DAO’s ENS name, metadata, and holding the funds.
 Furthermore, it has **four base functionalities** being commonly found in other DAO frameworks in the ecosystem.

-## 1. Execution of Arbitrary Actions
+### 1. Execution of Arbitrary Actions

 The most important and basic functionality of your DAO is the **execution of arbitrary actions**, which allows you to interact with the rest of the world, i.e., calling methods in other contracts services sending assets to other addresses.
 In our framework, actions are represented by a solidity struct: